Deepak-28/PwC-Switzerland-Power-BI/README.md

 ---

 Thank you to The Forage for the  PwC Switzerland Power BI Job Simulation Program!
-This program is  helped me to  develop my Power BI skills and insightful visualizations.
+This program is  helped me to  develop my Power BI skills and insightful visualizations creations.